acquire-project/acquire-driver-zarr/README.md

 /// @param[out] dst The Dimension struct to copy to.
 /// @param[in] src The Dimension struct to copy from.
 /// @returns 1 on success, otherwise 0
-int storage_dimension_copy(struct StorageDimension* dst,
-                           const struct StorageDimension* src);
+int storage_dimension_copy(struct StorageDimension* dst, const struct StorageDimension* src);

 /// @brief Destroy the Dimension struct in `self`.
 /// @param[out] self The Dimension struct to destroy. void storage_dimension_destroy(struct StorageDimension* self);

-/// @brief Initialize the acquisition_dimensions array in `self`.
-/// @param[out] self The StorageProperties struct containing the array to
-///                  initialize.
-/// @param[in] size The number of dimensions to allocate.
-/// @returns 1 on success, otherwise 0
-int storage_properties_dimensions_init(struct StorageProperties* self,
-                                       size_t size);

-/// @brief Free the acquisition_dimensions array in `self`.
-/// @param[out] self The StorageProperties struct containing the array to
-///                  destroy.
-/// @returns 1 on success, otherwise 0
-int storage_properties_dimensions_destroy(struct StorageProperties* self);
 ```

-You can see the implementation in the [acquire-common][] library.
+You can find the implementations of all of these functions in the [acquire-common][] library.

 #### Example

+Let's define some terms:

 | ![frames](https://github.com/aliddell/acquire-driver-zarr/assets/844464/3510d468-4751-4fa0-b2bf-0e29a5f3ea1c) |
 |:-------------------------------------------------------------------------------------------------------------:|